lbragstad/notes/code-review-checklist.md

   project?

 > Duplicate code can be a maintainability nightmare.
 Let's consolidate and
 > share where we can.
-Maybe the author doesn't know there is a module that does
+Maybe the author doesn't know there is another module
-> exactly what they need.
-If they do, they might have a good reason for not
+> that does exactly what they need.
+If they do, they might have a good reason
-> going with that implementation.
-Does it make sense to find a way to use the
+> for not going with that implementation.
+Does it make sense to find a way to
-> same code.
+> use the same code.
 Who else would be interested in sharing that code?
+Is this
+> something that would benefit other OpenStack project?
+What about other
+> open-source project?

 ### Migrations

 * Does the patch need a migration of any kind?

 > If so, how painful will it be for ops?
 Can it be improved?
-We can provider
+As developers, we
-> migration Advil in multiple ways, like tooling and documentation.
-Proactively
+> can provider migration-Advil in multiple ways, like tooling and
-> documenting a migration change will result in less bugs opened later!
+> documentation.
+Proactively documenting a migration impact will result in less
+> bugs opened later!

 ### Patch Size & Structure